UniMath/agda-unimath/src/foundation/decidable-equality.lagda.md

 ## See also

-- An element `x` is [isolated](foundation.isolated-elements.md) if `A` has decidable equality locally at `x`.
+- An element `x` is [isolated](foundation.isolated-elements.md) if `A` has decidable equality locally at `x`, meaning that for every `y`, the identity type `x ＝ y` is decidable.

 ## External links